Sky TV without a satellite dish

 Watch Sky with the Sky Go app on a games console, tablet or phone

-This can be an ideal solution.
-You still have to sign up for Sky and pay for the same TV services, but you don't need the dish.
-If you have an up-to-date games console such as a PS3, PS4, Xbox 360 or Xbox One and a decent broadband connection (not necessarily with Sky), you can simply buy your Sky TV package, download the Sky Go app and enjoy your Sky channels on your TV via your games console.
+Due to the effects of Covid on Sky customer services at the time of writing, it is no longer clear whether you are still able to sign up for Sky TV but choose to not have a dish.
+If you can, as long as you have an up-to-date games console such as a PS3, PS4, Xbox 360 or Xbox One and a decent broadband connection (not necessarily with Sky), you can simply buy your Sky TV package, download the Sky Go app and enjoy your Sky channels on your TV via your games console.
 You can't record anything, but you can watch shows on Sky On Demand.

 You can watch Sky Go on up to two devices, or upgrade to Sky Go Extra and watch on up to four.
 You can also download shows from Sky Go Extra to watch later.
 Just make sure you tell the sales advisor when you call up that you don't want a dish.